 I cosponsored HD.4952 to allocate $10 million to the Massachusetts Emergency Management agency for homelessness services, ensuring that those most vulnerable populations have access to hygenic housing, behavioral health services, and emergency support.

 Recognizing the hardships many restaurants are facing, the Alcoholic Beverages Control Commission (ABCC) has extended credit terms by 30 days.
 I called on the ABCC to suspend fees for license holders at this time.
-I also cosponsored legislation (HD.
-4967) to give restaurants, bars, and other on premises-licensees to sell their current unopened inventory of canned or bottled beer, wine and spirits to the general public through pickup or delivery.

 As we continue to confront the many challenges that lie ahead of us, this is an opportunity to help this industry and to support our small businesses during these hard times.
 I have also called on the Department of Revenue (DOR) to suspend meals tax to give restaurants a boost.